TL;DR

 ▶ Usually, balding goes parallel with getting older.
 Naturally, if you’re experiencing a lot of hair loss recently or have significantly amplified, this might be a clear signal to visit a doctor as soon as possible.

-According to American Hair Loss Association, almost 66% of American men will experience hair loss by the age of 35 (corresponding to 110,000,000 men).
+According to the American Hair Loss Association, almost 66% of American men will experience hair loss by the age of 35 (corresponding to 110,000,000 men).

-That’s 2 out of 3 people who will look at their photographs from their youth and go “Wish I could have my natural hair back!”.
+That’s 2 out of 3 people who will look at their photographs from their youth and go: “Wish I could have my natural hair back!”.

 As an experienced dermatologist doctor who has treated thousands of patients with hair loss, I can confidently say that in most cases, with early diagnosis and the right lifestyle choices or medical treatment, you can keep your hairline for a long time.

-So, in this blog, I will try to help you get the first step right and self-diagnose your balding.
-But first, let’s quickly go over what “hair loss” actually means:
+So, in this blog, I will help you get the first step right and self-diagnose your balding with the common signs you can easily spot:

-Going bald means that you are losing hair on all of your scalp or on certain parts of it and it’s starting to become visible.
-You’re either losing more hair than you can replace, or not having enough hair growth to match the loss, which makes the hair loss permanent.
-There is an emphasis on “permanent”, because losing individual hairs is not something that your body is not used to.
+Going bald means either you are losing all the hair on your scalp or certain parts of it that bald spots are starting to become visible.
+The process emerges by either losing more hair than you can replace or not having enough hair growth to match the loss, which makes the hair loss permanent. ⚠️

 In fact, and I’m pretty sure you’ve already heard of this interesting fact, losing 50 to 100 hairs per day is perfectly normal and considered healthy since you replace the same amount of hairs every day.
-Let me explain:

-Throughout your life, each hair follicle on your scalp and on your body goes through 4 stages of growth: anagen (growth), catagen (transition), telogen (resting), and exogen (shedding).
 You’ve probably got what they are from the names, but let’s quickly go over what happens through each one of them and how long they last:

-- Telogen: Telogen is the phase where the separated and stable (not growing anymore) hairs rest on your scalp, free from the hair follicles.
+3. Telogen: Telogen is the phase where the separated and stable (not growing anymore) hairs rest on your scalp, free from the hair follicles.
 Around 10-15% of your scalp hairs are in the resting phase at any given time, and this phase lasts for 3 months on average.

-Since this growth cycle is, well, a cycle; you replace all the hair you’ve lost during the day as new ones come out from your hair follicles.
-Hair loss happens when you can’t replace the number of hairs you’ve lost, whether it is because your growth rate has slowed or your hair shedding rate has increased.
+👉 So, hair loss happens when you can’t replace the number of hair strands you’ve lost, whether it is because your growth rate has slowed or your hair shedding rate has increased.

 Both of these can happen due to different reasons, mainly nutritional deficiencies and medical conditions, which are worth mentioning to help you understand what you might be going through: